About Strawberry Persian & Pedigree Rescue

 We are a small specialist rescue for pedigree-looking cats.
 We don’t worry about pedigree papers for the cats, we care about the cats.
 Everyone is an unpaid volunteer and every penny donated goes to the cats.
 Our only funding to keep us going is donations from supporters or people we help and adoption fees.

 Strawberry Persian and Pedigree Cat Rescue helps rescue and re-home any pedigree-looking cat.
-We are a specialist rescue and we have taken in and re-homed cats from all over England, Scotland and Wales.
-All breeds of pedigree cat including Persians, Persian Exotics, Maine Coons, Ragdolls, Birmans, Burmese, Devon Rex, Siberian, Turkish Angora, Siamese, British Blue and other colours of British Shorthair, Russian Blue, Orientals and others.
-We no longer take in Bengal cats.
+We are a specialist rescue and we have taken in and re-homed cats from all over England and Wales.
+We help all breeds of pedigree cat including Persians, Persian Exotics, Maine Coons, Ragdolls, Birmans, Burmese, Devon Rex, Siberian, Turkish Angora, Nebulong, Siamese, Selkirk Rex, Sphynx, Tonkinese, British Blue and other colours of British Shorthair, Russian Blue, Orientals but we do not take or place Bengal cats.
 We like cats in our care to be in foster homes not cattery facilities.
+If you are looking for a kitten of a specific breed, we do not run a waiting list for these – as we are not breeders and do not always have kittens of any breed never mind kittens of all breeds listed above!
+IF WE HAVE KITTENS THEY WILL BE LISTED ON OUR CATS AVAILABLE PAGE (do not phone us for kittens) AND THEY WILL BE NEUTERED AND VACCINATED BEFORE REHOME.
+WE WILL NOT REHOME A KITTEN NOT NEUTERED.

 No paid staff